tommideso/Progetto_LabASSI/user-stories.md

 When I click on the profile icon and I click on logout
 Then I should be logout

-## Feature 10: Searching menu in the homepage

-As a logged client or unlogged user
-I want to search for a menu
-So that I can find the menu I want

-### Scenario 1: User searches with the default search bar

-Given I am on the homepage (_the homepage of a client or unlogged user_)
-And I compile every field of the default search bar (_localizzazione, n. persone, data con pranzo o cena ed allergeni_)
-And I click on the search icon
-Then I should see below the menus that match my search

-### Scenario 2: User searches with the default search bar without compiling every field

-Given I am on the homepage
-And I do not compile every field of the default search bar
-And I click on the search icon
-Then I should receive an error message that says that I have to compile every field in order to search

-### Scenario 3: User searches with filters without having searched with the default search bar

-Given I am on the homepage
-And I click on a type of menu (_terra, mare, indiano etc._)
-Then I should see below the menus that match my search

-### Scenario 4: User searches with filters having searched with the default search bar

-Given I am on the homepage
-And I have already searched with the default search bar
-And I click on a type of menu
-Then I should see below the menus of my previous search filtered by the type of menu I clicked on

-### Scenario 5: User searches with advanced filters without having searched with the default search bar

-Given I am on the homepage
-And I click on the filter icon
-Then I should see a popup with the advanced filtering options
-And I select the filters I want
-And I click on the submit button
-Then the popup should close and I should see below the menus that match my search

-### Scenario 6: User searches with advanced filters having searched with the default search bar

-Given I am on the homepage
-And I have already searched with the default search bar
-And I click on the filter icon
-Then I should see a popup with the advanced filtering options
-And I select the filters I want
-And I click on the submit button
-Then the popup should close and I should see below the menus of my previous search filtered by the filters I selected

-### Scenario 7: User searches with advanced filters having searched with the filters

-Given I am on the homepage
-And I have already searched with the filters (_type of menu_)
-And I click on the filter icon
-Then I should see a popup with the advanced filtering options
-And I select the filters I want
-And I click on the submit button
-Then the popup should close and I should see below the menus of my previous search, already filtered by the type of menu, filtered again by my selections

-### Scenario 8: User searches with filters having searched with advanced filters

-Given I am on the homepage
-And I have already searched with the advanced filters
-And I click on a type of menu
-Then I should see below the menus of my previous search, already filtered by the advanced filters, filtered again by the type of menu I clicked on

-### Scenario 9: User searches with no match

-Given I am on the homepage
-And I search (_with the default search bar or filters or advanced filters_)
-And no menu matches my search
-Then I should see a message that says that there are no menus that match my search

-### Scenario 10: User sort the search

-Given I am on the homepage
-And I click on the sort icon
-Then I should see a popup with the sorting options
-And I select the option I want
-And I click on the submit button
-Then the popup should close and I should see below the menus of my previous search sorted

-## Feature 11: Menu selection

-As a logged client or unlogged user
-I want to select a menu
-So that I can view more details about it

-### Scenario 1: User selects a menu

-Given I am on the homepage
-And I see a menu that I like
-And I click on the menu
-Then I should be redirected to the menu page

-### Scenario 2: User selects a menu after having searched using the default search bar

-Given I am on the homepage
-And I have searched using the default search bar
-And I see a menu that I like
-And I click on the menu
-Then I should be redirected to the menu page with the search fields already compiled in the page (both the search bar in the header and the reservation card in the menu page)

 # Chef

 ## Feature 12: Chef Menus